-Ideally, Coach Supervisor(s) should meet with all new young people coming into the program before assigning them a Coach.
+Coach Supervisor(s) should meet with all new young people coming into the program before assigning them a Coach.
+Ideally, Supervisor(s) should meet with every 8th grader/upcoming 9th grader before the 9th grade begins (whether they attended the Orientation or not).

-Before meeting with the young person, the Coach Supervisor will reach out to other MAAP or Close to Home staff that work with the youth to learn more about the young person.
+Before meeting with the young person, the Coach Supervisor will reach out to the Case Planner to learn more about the young person.
 Questions the Supervisor should ask include: